maarten-pennings/howto/DebuggingESP32S3Arduino/DebuggingESP32S3Arduino.md

 - The USB port labeled USB connects directly into the ESP32, to either of two blocks:
   USB OTG or USB Serial/JTAG

-  - The USB port labeled USB can be hardwired to the Serial/JTAG hardware block and thus perform those functions.
+  - The USB port labeled USB can be wired to the Serial/JTAG hardware block and thus perform those functions.

-  - The USB port labeled USB can be hardwired to OTG block.
+  - The USB port labeled USB can be wired to the OTG block.
     In this case firmware determines what this USB port does (again it could be serial).
-    A typical software stack controlling OTG hardware is TinyUSB.
+    A typical software stack controlling the OTG hardware is TinyUSB.

   We learn this from [Espressif docs](https://docs.espressif.com/projects/esp-idf/en/latest/esp32s3/api-guides/usb-serial-jtag-console.html)